 Suddenly he was there, planted directly in her path like some damn sequoia, blocking her escape route.

-She skidded to a graceless stop in her stiletto heels, nearly landing on her fanny when the heavy suitcase rolled into her, driven by forward momentum.
+She skidded to a graceless stop in her stiletto heels, nearly landing on her butt when the heavy suitcase rolled into her, driven by forward momentum.